zhongyin/zhongyin.github.io/README.md

 ## Rust

+- [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
+It provides you the material to quickly teach Rust.
 - [sqlparser-rs/sqlparser-rs](https://github.com/sqlparser-rs/sqlparser-rs) - Extensible SQL Lexer and Parser for Rust
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep) - ripgrep recursively searches directories for a regex pattern while respecting your gitignore